 If you love You’ve Got Mail (and I do) and/or Rainbow Rowell (and I do) this book is definitely in your wheelhouse.
 It is an auspicious start for a new writer, and there were some hints dropped throughout that there might be a sequel in the works.
 I’m looking forward to it.

 SPOILER ALERT by Olivia Dade.
 Avon (October 6, 2020).
 ISBN 978-0063005549.
 416 pages.

 This entry was posted on Friday, November 6th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.